 A grateful convert from the west side, Cate has found her heart's home here in the beautiful Methow Valley.
 Cate's background is rooted in public health and health promotion, and she is thrilled to be part of such an inspiring and powerful community resource and system of support.
 Her primary role at Room One is to secure funds and partnerships that will guarantee Room One programs remain strong for our community over the long-run.
 Look for Cate at Room One, or out in the wild with her hubby, baby and dog in tow.

 Lori and her family moved from Southern Oregon to the Methow Valley in 2006.
 Lori has a MS in Environmental Education/Botany from Southern Oregon University and an undergraduate degree in Psychology and Native American Studies from UC Davis.
 She worked as a peer counselor in health and sexuality and as a family planning counselor at Planned Parenthood, as well as a botanist for the Bureau of Land Management.
 She has a special interest in first nations and ethnobotany.
-She took on her role as Client Advocate at Room One and as a receptionist/counselor at Family Planning of North Central Washington’s Room One clinic in the fall of 2012.
+She took on her role as Client Advocate at Room One in the fall of 2012.
 Lori also enjoys natural history, essential oils, long walks, biking, skiing, star gazing, saunas, talking about or eating delicious food, and, of course, raunchy humor.

 Madeline was raised in Seattle and is a University of Washington graduate.
 She first came to the Methow Valley when her parents moved to Twisp and started Blue Star Coffee Roasters in 2007.
 She moved to the Okanogan Valley with her husband and two daughters five years ago and cherishes being a part of communities in both valleys.
 Her background is in Cultural Anthropology, Undocumented Migration Studies, workforce development, and coffee.
 Madeline is thrilled to be a part of the Room One team and to work across the county to empower youth to make healthy choices.
 In her free time she enjoys being with her family, adventuring, photography, reading historical fiction, art projects, and cooking new recipes.